carldgosselin/virtual_reality/Project-8-Capstone-YouTheMan!/documentation/030 - Identify Achievements for Capstone Project.md

 ### Section 2 (Completeness)

 1. Diegetic UI achievement (250 points)
+- Every video will have Play / Pause / Restart button for intuitive playing of videos.
 2. Alternative Storyline achievement (250 points)
+- One of the videos will have have an additional option to increase / decrease the level of aggressiveness of the motivational video.
 <br> `Total: 500 points`

 ### Section 3

 1. App Store achievement (1000 points)
+- The You The Man! motivational application will be made available in the Playstore for Android applications.
 <br> `Total: 1000 points`